perladvent/perldotcom/content/article/_pub_2001_02_inline.md

 {
+   "draft" : null,
+   "thumbnail" : null,
    "image" : null,
-   "authors" : [
+   "description" : "Pathologically Polluting Perl Table of Contents Inline in Action - Simple examples in C Hello, world Just Another ____ Hacker What about XS and SWIG? One-Liners Supported Platforms for C The Inline Syntax Fine Dining - A Glimpse at the...", "authors" : [
       "brian-ingerson"
    ],
-   "description" : "Pathologically Polluting Perl Table of Contents ÂInline in Action - Simple examples in C ÂHello, world ÂJust Another ____ Hacker ÂWhat about XS and SWIG? ÂOne-Liners ÂSupported Platforms for C ÂThe Inline Syntax ÂFine Dining - A Glimpse at the...", "thumbnail" : null,
-   "categories" : "Perl Internals",
-   "title" : "Pathologically Polluting Perl",
-   "slug" : "/pub/2001/02/inline",
-   "date" : "2001-02-06T00:00:00-08:00",
    "tags" : [
       "c",
       "c",